Site Front Door

 Figueiredo

 (Peter de): former city council Conservation Officer.
-Less-than-fondly remembered locally for such splendours as the ludicrous roof needlessly added to the medieval Thimbleby's Tower, the wooden bollards that now disfigure much of our city centre and the flagpoles in Market Square.
-Connection with development on amphitheatre
+Less-than-fondly remembered locally for such as the roof added to the medieval Thimbleby's Tower, the bollards around the city centre and the flagpoles in Market Square.
+Connection with development on amphitheatre.

 Fireman's Square